kinnala/scikit-fem/README.md

 ### Unreleased

-- Fixed: Improvements to backwards compatibility concerning the types accepted by `asm`
+- Fixed: Improvements to backwards compatibility in `asm`/`assemble` kwargs

 ### [5.2.0] - 2021-12-27